-There are some fallacies about product development I've faced over my career that not only make daily work harder but actually have a toxic effect on both culture and processes.
+There are some product development fallacies I’ve faced over my career that not only make daily work harder but actually have a toxic effect on both culture and processes.

 Sometimes these misconceptions come even from seasoned, senior leaders – which is on one hand quite surprising, but on the other hand totally understandable, looking at the classic environments these leaders socialized in.

 Let’s look at four of these fallacies today.

 1. Low productivity or output is because of lack of motivation

 While this can be true, it’s not the first place I’d look for an answer.
 I’ve seen scenarios much more often where the main factor was the environment.
 This can take any combination of:

 - lack of vision

 - too much toil (see this post on technical debt)

 - super fragmented calendar (lots of meetings in the wrong time slots)